Blockchain-Research-Center/zkTI/methods/README.md

 ## Annotation

-These annotations followes the base work.
+These annotations follow the base work.
 See the open source algorithm library above for more details.

 - w: workers
 - l: labels